hashicorp/consul/website/source/api/agent/service.html.md

 | `429`  | Some healthchecks are passing, at least one is warning          |
 | `503`  | At least one of the healthchecks is critical                    |

-Those endpoints might be usefull for the following use-cases:
+Those endpoints might be useful for the following use-cases:

 * a load-balancer wants to check IP connectivity with an agent and retrieve the aggregated status of given service